Office Hours: WED 8:30 – 9:30am and WED 2:30–3:30pm, or by appointment.

 There will be three exams:

-- Final: during the regularly scheduled final period.
+- Final: Take-home due during the regularly scheduled final period.

-Each of these and your homework average will count 25% of your course grade.
-The lowest homework assignment will be dropped.
+Each of these and your homework average will count 25% of your course grade, with [COVID CHANGE] the highest component worth an additional 25%.
+The lowest two homework grades will be dropped.
 It is helpful to remember that course grades are just intended to assess what you have learned.
 But they are a not a reflection of your potential ability or your dignity!

 The HMC Honor Code applies in all matters of conduct concerning this course.
 Though cooperation on homework assignments is encouraged, you are expected to write up all your solutions individually.
 Thus copying is prohibited, and you should understand your solutions well enough to write them up yourself.
 It is appropriate to acknowledge the assistance of others; if you work with others on a homework question, please write their names in the margin.
 Part of the fun of this course is the struggle, as well as the joy of discovering a solution for yourself.
 Please note: using solutions found online or solutions of previous students will be regarded as a violation of the HMC Honor Code and will be handled accordingly.
 I encourage you instead to talk to me or the tutors or each other!